-On the cheaper side and this is why it ranks second.
-Oh, and it is an aggressive blade to.
-Another one for seasoned shaver.
+It is on the cheaper side, and this is why it ranks second.
+Oh, and it is an aggressive blade, too—another one for the seasoned shaver.

-Probably the most well-known brand name out of the bunch with a reputation to match.
-With Gillette, you know your getting quality and dependability.
+It’s probably the most well-known brand name out of the bunch with a reputation to match.
+With Gillette, you know you are getting quality and dependability.

 This is a good razor for a beginner or intermediate user, as the cut is moderate.
 Just above the mild category and just below the aggressive category.

-This is a middle or the row razor, in longevity, and in sharpness.
-A good choice for on average most people.
+This is a middle-of-the-row razor in longevity and sharpness.
+It is a good choice for, on average, most people.

-The price on these are also some of the cheapest you can find out there.
+The price on these is also some of the cheapest you can find out there.
 Very affordable.

-Shaving your back with cheap replaceable double edge safety razors is the best method hands down!
-This is for two reason; price and selection.
+Shaving your back with cheap, replaceable double-edge safety razors is the best method, hands down!
+This is for two reasons: price and selection.

-Price comparisons between DE safety razors back shavers and back shavers that use cartridge replacements are not even close.
-They charge so much for some plastic and a few razors blades, way more than to manufacture.
-The mark up is insane.
+Price comparisons between DE safety razors, back shavers, and back shavers that use cartridge replacements are not even close.
+They charge so much for some plastic and a few razor blades, way more than to manufacture.
+The markup is insane.

-The second reason for using a system with replaceable DE safety razors is because you can choose what kind of cut (aggressive, moderate, and mild) instead of just accepting what the cartridge replacement is capable of.
-So, if you don’t like the way it cuts, you have the option of changing razors, You cannot do this with back shavers with replaceable cartridges.
+The second reason for using a system with replaceable DE safety razors is that you can choose what kind of cut (aggressive, moderate, and mild) instead of just accepting what the cartridge replacement is capable of.
+So, if you don’t like the way it cuts, you have the option of changing razors; You cannot do this with back shavers with replaceable cartridges.

 What do you use?
 Would love to hear comments or questions concerning the post above.